Applezang1/bbb-permeability-model/Paper Summaries/paper1_summary.md

 <ins>Revising and Cleaning Data</ins>:

-    - <ins>Fix invalid SMILES</ins>: Remove white spaces or line breaks from the SMILES string to create a valid SMILES string
+    - Fix invalid SMILES: Remove white spaces or line breaks from the SMILES string to create a valid SMILES string

-    - <ins>Add PubChem CID</ins>: Molecules that are missing identifiers, such as the SMILES string, PubChem CID, and compound name, can be found by inputting given information to PubChemPy, a public NIH database with chemical information.
+    - Add PubChem CID: Molecules that are missing identifiers, such as the SMILES string, PubChem CID, and compound name, can be found by inputting given information to PubChemPy, a public NIH database with chemical information.

-    - <ins>Other Potential Issues</ins>:
+    - Other Potential Issues:

-        - <ins>Problem</ins>: Compound name is marked with multiple PubChem instances, resulting in ambiguity.
+        - Problem: Compound name is marked with multiple PubChem instances, resulting in ambiguity.

-            - <ins>Fix</ins>: Put a flag and mark for potential ambiguity
+            - Fix: Put a flag and mark for potential ambiguity

-        - <ins>Problem</ins>: Only the molecular structure is given.
+        - Problem: Only the molecular structure is given.

-            - <ins>Fix</ins>: Use the PubChem interface to build the molecule and search for the PubChem CID and SMILES string.
+            - Fix: Use the PubChem interface to build the molecule and search for the PubChem CID and SMILES string.

-        - <ins>Note</ins>: SMILES string checked for validity by loading into RdKit
+        - Note: SMILES string checked for validity by loading into RdKit

 <ins>Add Isomeric/Canonical SMILES</ins>:

-    - <ins>Problem</ins>: Normal SMILES strings don’t have stereochemical information, which influences the permeability of the specific compound through the BBB membrane
+    - Problem: Normal SMILES strings don’t have stereochemical information, which influences the permeability of the specific compound through the BBB membrane

-    - <ins>Solution</ins>: Use PUG-REST API to get isomeric SMILES using normal SMILES, or use PubChemPy to get canonical SMILES if isomeric isn’t available
+    - Solution: Use PUG-REST API to get isomeric SMILES using normal SMILES, or use PubChemPy to get canonical SMILES if isomeric isn’t available

 <ins>ChEMBL Structure Pipeline</ins>: